AnastasiaMoore/Personalized-Provider-Matching/README.md

 The app utilizes a synthetic dataset reflecting typical healthcare provider metrics.
 The dataset includes:

-Provider names and specialties
+* Provider names and specialties
-Years of experience
+* Years of experience
-Location-based practices
+* Location-based practices
-Average patient recovery times
+* Average patient recovery times
-Patient satisfaction scores
+* Patient satisfaction scores
-Treatment costs and success rates
+* Treatment costs and success rates

 This dataset has been purposefully designed to be 'messy,' mimicking real-world data challenges such as typos, missing values, and outliers.

-Users have the opportunity to engage with the data through an interactive SQL interface, allowing them to clean and query data as part of the user experience.
+# The Technology

+At the heart of "Healthcare Provider Insight" is a robust machine learning framework capable of processing complex datasets to deliver actionable insights.
+The technology stack includes:

+* Python for backend processing and analytics
+* SQL for data querying and cleanup
+* Streamlit for an intuitive user interface
+* Scikit-learn for predictive modeling